Temples, street food, shopping and nightlife: Bangkok has thrills for all tastes

-With no distinct centre, the layout of Bangkok is chaotic to the uninitiated.
+With no distinct centre, Bangkok’s layout can seem chaotic.
 Choose a hotel close to the BTS Skytrain or an MRT station and you'll soon navigate your way with ease.
-Once you’ve ticked off the temples and the malls, head to the city’s oldest areas to get a slice of the real Bangkok.
-Chinatown, with its bustling markets and ubiquitous street food is the city at its most intense, while the district of Dusit offers genteel, tree-lined boulevards and quaint Sino-Portuguese architecture.
+Once you’ve ticked off the temples and malls, head to the city’s older areas for a slice of local life.
+Chinatown, with its bustling markets and ubiquitous street food, is Bangkok at its most intense, while the Dusit district offers genteel, tree-lined boulevards and Sino-Portuguese architecture.
 Backpacker haunt Khao San Road is by no means authentic Thailand, but its permanent holiday vibe means there’s always fun to be found.

-In Bangkok, the key is to let go.
-Adhere to the Thai saying 'mai pen rai' ('what will be') and attitude of sanook (easygoing fun) and you won’t fail to enjoy this sprawling, bewildering and alluring city.
+The key here is to let go.
+Adhere to the Thai saying 'mai pen rai' ('what will be') and attitude of sanook (easygoing fun) and you’re sure to enjoy this sprawling, bewildering and alluring city.

 Take a Thonburi khlong (canal) tour in a brightly coloured longtail boat.
-Negotiate with the driver and you should be able to rent a boat to zip around the backwaters of the Chao Phraya River.
-You’ll get a wonderful glimpse of everyday life; watch children dive-bombing into the murky water, women trading wares from their boats and men fishing.
+You’ll need to negotiate with the driver up front, but you’ll get a wonderful glimpse of everyday life around the backwaters of the Chao Phraya River: children dive-bombing into the water, women trading wares from their boats and men fishing.
 Express Boat river taxis are a handy way of getting around: the tourist-friendly blue flag service stops at several of the city’s key attractions.
 Grab an all-day pass and float from sight to sight!

-Despite first appearances, Bangkok is a terrific place to take children – it’s safe, people are friendly and kids will find delight in everyday experiences like riding a tuk tuk.
-If you get stuck, the Bangkok Children’s Discovery Museum opens in new window has interactive exhibitions and games relating to language, music and science.
+Despite first appearances, Bangkok is a terrific place to take children – it’s safe, people are friendly and kids will find delight in everyday experiences like riding a tuk tuk or traditional longtail boat.
+If you get stuck, the Bangkok Children’s Discovery Museum has interactive exhibitions and games relating to language, music and science.
 For a break from the heat, Fantasia Lagoon Water Park – located on top of The Mall Bangkae – has massive pools, waterslides and play zones for different age groups.

 Distance to city centre 17km